CAC’s Teen Fellows program provides youth from the city of Chicago with a unique opportunity to build foundational architecture skills.

-This 15-month program is offered at no cost to selected participants, and gives incoming sophomores and juniors enrolled in Chicago high schools the chance to explore architecture and design careers, earn college credit and work alongside industry professionals.
-Fellows:
+This three-semester commitment program is offered at no cost to selected participants, and gives incoming sophomores, juniors and seniors enrolled in Chicago high schools the chance to explore architecture and design careers, earn college credit and work alongside industry professionals.
+During the program, Fellows:

 - Attend college courses at Harold Washington College, earning dual credits with CPS and City Colleges of Chicago